Home » Remote Work » What Do I Need to Work Remotely?

 You do not need to build a home office, but having space to sit and focus on work is essential.
 If you live with other people, you need to set rules and expectations.

-Make sure that the workspace is comfortable, in that you ideally need an ergonomic computer chair so as not to damage your back and joints.
+Make sure that the workspace is comfortable.
+You ideally need an ergonomic computer chair to prevent back and joint damage.
 Have a desk with plenty of space so you can work without clutter.

 Reliable Internet Provider